yanxiaodi/learn-csharp-algorithms/docs/warmup/fibonacci-number.md

 ```

 The time complexity of this algorithm is also O(N).
 It is much better.
 But actually, we do not need to create the array because we only need the last number.
-So we can continue to improve it by remove the array:
+So we can continue to improve it by removing the array:

 ``` cs --region calculate-fibonacci-without-array --source-file ../../src/FunCoding.LearnCSharpAlgorithms/Warmup/FibonacciNumber.cs --project ../../src/FunCoding.LearnCSharpAlgorithms/FunCoding.LearnCSharpAlgorithms.csproj